 IT Leaders Expect API Use and Adoption to Increase

 API usage and adoption has increased and is expected to expand over the next year, according to a new survey by Kyriba and Gartner Peer Insights.
-The survey results indicate a clear trend of relying on APIs for use cases such as the quick transfer of data and the seamless integration of disparate systems.
+The survey results indicate a clear trend of API use cases such as the quick transfer of data and the seamless integration of disparate systems.

 Expanded API Use Predicted

-To measure how organizations are leveraging APIs for better IT efficiency, Kyriba and Gartner Peer Insights conducted a global survey of 200 IT and engineering leaders.
+To measure how organizations are leveraging API integrations for better IT efficiency, Kyriba and Gartner Peer Insights conducted a global survey of 200 IT and engineering leaders.
 Respondents answered questions about their organizations’ API portfolios, including trends, challenges and use cases.

 Investigating the current and future trends for API initiatives, the survey revealed a clear movement toward expansion.
 Fully 90% of IT leaders said that API development and adoption has grown over the past 12 months.
 Looking to increase productivity, 75% of IT leaders revealed that their organizations plan to expand development and adoption of APIs over the next year.